gvb1234/simulate-compose-key/README.md

 That's it.

+# how to run it

+run the autokey.py file

 # Background

 I have an editor that I really like.
 For a long time, it had some weird behaviour when composing keys.
 It would transform correctly \<Multi_Key\>\<e\>\<asciicircum\> into "ê" (no quotes, obviously),  but would refuse to transform \<Multi_Key\>\<asciicircum\>\<e\>" into ê.